 No Further Runs Can Be Taken

-Once the ball is dead, the batting side cannot take additional runs.
-Even if the fielders overthrow or mishandle the ball afterward, the score does not change.
+After the ball has died the team that is batting is not able to take on any more runs.
+Even if fielders throw the ball over or mishandle the ball the score will not alter.

-Fielders cannot attempt run-outs, stumping, or appeals once the ball is dead.
-Similarly, batters cannot steal runs or continue playing the ball.
+Fielders are not allowed to attempt run-outs, stumping or appeals after the ball has been dead.
+The same goes for batters who cannot steal runs or continue to play the ball.

 Resetting the Play

-The dead ball acts as a natural reset.
-Players return to their positions, field placements are set, and the umpire ensures readiness before the next delivery.
+The dead ball functions as an natural reset.
+Participants return back to their places the field is set and the umpire makes sure of readiness prior to the next delivery.

 When Does the Ball Become Dead?